 - Movable structure made up of limbs and wheels connected by joints.

 - Sensors for gathering data about the surroundings.

-- Actuator that can be enabled using a pneumatic system, a hydraulic system or an electric motor.
+- An actuator that can be enabled using a pneumatic system, a hydraulic system, or an electric motor.

 - Power supplies for triggering the actuators.

-- Electrical circuit for controlling motor and hydraulic and pneumatic systems.
+- The electrical circuit for controlling motor and hydraulic and pneumatic systems.

 - Reprogrammable circuit for controlling all the components.

 Robots are essentially machines that imitate animal and human behaviors.
-This article discusses all of the components required for building a robot, and their functions.
+This article discusses all of the components required for building a robot and its functions.

 Essential Parts of Robots

 The following are the major components of robots:

 A breadboard is a basic element required to form robotic circuits.
 PICAXE-28X1 is an 18-pin microcontroller board that is available in two forms - high-power and standard.
 The standard configuration provides eight digital outputs of 800 mA each, by using a Darlington driver integrated circuit.
 The high-power configuration provides four digital outputs of 1.5A each by employing four field-effect transistors.
 This board can be operated using a power supply of 3 - 5V.
 Output and input devices can be connected to the pins on the board.